 - Cosmetic hair-care products can grow hair.
 (Almost False - Cosmetic company products can't, but products from pharmaceutical companies containing FDA-approved drugs can)

-Reprinted with permission from the new 3rd Edition of Don't Go Shopping for Hair-Care Products Without Me (Beginning Press, $21.95) by Paula Begoun.
+Reprinted with permission from the new 3rd Edition of Don't Go Shopping for Hair-Care Products Without Me by Paula Begoun.
 Paula has been researching and reporting on the beauty industry for over 20 years.
 She has sold over a million copies of her best-selling beauty guides and she continues to spread the word that "Inner Beauty is Priceless but Outer Beauty Doesn't have to be!"
-Call (800) 831-4088 or visit CosmeticsCop.com/ for more money-saving articles on hair care, skin care and cosmetics, to sign up for Paula's free Beauty Bulletin, request a catalog or to save $5 off the cover price of this title.
+Visit CosmeticsCop.com for more money-saving articles on hair care, skin care and cosmetics.

 Take the Next Step:

 - Find your perfect hairstyle.
 Sign up at TheHairStyler.com today for free!